krzysztofkucmierz/chess/README.md

 # Overview

-This project is a chessboard with AI mode (AI mode not implemented yet) written in Python.
+This project is a chessboard with AI mode written in Python.
 It uses a pygame library.
 It is an improved version of the chessboard project created by AlejoG10.
 Alejo's original code is available on GH at https://github.com/AlejoG10/python-chess-ai-yt
 AlejoG10 has also created 5 hours long hands-on tutorial on Youtube https://www.youtube.com/watch?v=OpL0Gcfn4B4 (watch it if you'd like to implement a chessboard "from scratch").